SOTA on the ARC-AGI Benchmark

 establish entirely new Pareto frontiers on both ARC-AGI-1 and ARC-AGI-2

-Poetiq (Mix) used both the latest Gemini 3 and GPT-5.1 models.
-Compare with
+- Poetiq (Mix) used both the latest Gemini 3 and GPT-5.1 models.
+Compare with Gemini

-Gemini 3 Deep Think (Preview) which is significantly more expensive and has lower
+3 Deep Think (Preview) which is significantly more expensive and has lower accuracy.

 multiple LLMs to maximize performance at any target cost.
 Poetiq discovered a